Skip to content

 Question Best answer Why it matters Puraz next step

 Can greens powder replace vegetables?
-No. Vegetables provide fibre, water, fullness and meal structure that powders cannot fully copy.
+No. Vegetables provide fibre, water, texture, fullness and meal structure that powders cannot fully copy.
 Keep vegetables first.

 Is greens powder as good as vegetables?
 Not in the full whole-food sense.
 Powdered greens can be useful, but they do not recreate whole vegetables.
-Use greens powder as a top-up.
+Use greens powder as a top up.

 Should I choose Super Greens or Super Duo?
 Choose by goal.
 Super Greens is focused on greens plus collagen.
 Super Duo adds berries as well.
 Choose focused greens or broader superfood support.